 This is a course where we mainly concentrate on formulas and functions for Intermediate level delegates.
 The day begins with a review of the fundamentals of formula and function writing.
 We then proceed through a range of functions including the IF function, functions for using with dates, times and text, subtotals, and those which perform a calculation on certain cells as specified by criteria (SUMIF, etc.).
 We also cover naming cells and ranges, building formulas which reference cells in other worksheets, and formula auditing tools.

 To get the most out of this course, delegates should already be familiar with the IF function since we start the day with how to "nest" this function with others in the same formula.
 Other functions are also covered, such as lookup (including XLOOKUP and/or VLOOKUP) and information functions.
 In addition, the course provides introductions to PivotTables and PivotCharts, and to recording basic Macros.
 We also include Advanced Conditional Formatting (in particular, using formulas) and Advanced Chart features such as secondary axes and trendlines.
-If you are working with Excel 365, you also have the opportunity to learn about Dynamic Arrays such functions as UNIQUE, SORT and FILTER.
+If you are working with Excel 365, you also have the opportunity to learn about Dynamic Arrays and such functions as UNIQUE, SORT and FILTER.